taalendigitaal/bootstrap-passwordstrength/OPTIONS.md

 * __scores__:

-  Default: `[17, 26, 40, 50]` (Array)
+  Default: `[0, 14, 26, 38, 50]` (Array)

-  The scores used to determine what progressClass and verdicts to display.
-It has to have 4 elements, which creates 5 categories of strength (the 5 possible verdicts).
+  The scores used to determine what colorClasses and verdicts to display.
+It has to have 5 elements, which creates 6 categories of strength (the 6 possible verdicts).

 ### Example of an options object